Flamekebab/picture_this/README.md

 12. Create an account, or log in with existing account *guppy@thecat.com, badpw* if you added the demo data.

+If you've logged in as the demo account and not logged out then the server will throw an error if you attempt to access the site with an invalid session (e.g. if you've wiped the database without logging out).
+You can use your browser's dev tools to manually clear the session.

 ## What's next? :thinking: